liuaoao/book-examples/head_first_pattern_in_python/README.md

 # headFirstPatternBasedOnPython
-Cases on 《Head First Pattern》 which are rewrite by Python.
+Cases on 《Head First Pattern》 which are rewrited by Python.